objectionary/news.eolang.org/_posts/2024/04/2024-04-26-bye-bye-bool.md

   00- > @
 ```

-Such implementation has the next benefits:
+Such an implementation has the following benefits:
 - There's no way to create a boolean object with an unexpected amount of bytes.
 - We got rid of the atom `if` and defined it right inside `true` and `false`: